lizhanmit/java-design-patterns/README.md

 ### Scoping and Encapsulation Choices

 Often Java classes make their constructor public, but this can be a bad choice as it allows code anywhere in your project to create objects of that type. **Recommend**: keep the constructor package scoped and restrict access to only the package which should be able to create that class.

+### Interfaces VS Classes

+Interfaces and classes provide a different set of capabilities.

+You can implement multiple interfaces, while classes can contain instance fields and it is more usual to have method bodies in classes.

+If you want to model a strong "is-a" relationship in your problem domain that involves state or a lot of behavior, then class-based inheritance is more appropriate.

+- interfaces: "has-a"
+- classes: "is-a"

+### Inheritance

+Inheritance is a perfectly solid choice of design in many circumstances.
+In practice, inheritance is often a poor choice when the inheritance fails to model some real-world relationship.

+The issue with inheritance relationships that do not correspond to real-world relationships is that they tend to be brittle.

+As a rule of thumb, **it is a bad idea to introduce an inheritance relationship purely to enable code reuse**.

+### Reusing Code

+It is often better to duplicate a little bit of code when you start writing some classes.
+Once you have implemented more of the application, the right abstraction will become apparent.
+Only when you know a little bit more about the right way to remove duplication should you go down the route of removing the duplication.

 ---